Prag8855/aab/content/docs/resignation-letter.md

 ### Language of your resignation letter

-If you work in an English-speaking office, you can write your resignation letter in English.
-It's safer to write it in German.[^9]
+Write your resignation letter in German.
+If you work in an English-speaking office, you can write your resignation letter in English, but German is safer.[^9]

 ## How to give your resignation letter

 Your resignation letter must be **printed and signed**.
-An email, a fax, an instant message or a conversation is not enough.[^1] Your resignation is only official when your employer receives your resignation letter.
+An email, a fax, an instant message or a conversation is not enough.[^1] Your resignation is only official when your employer receives your resignation letter.[^12]

 There are 2 ways to give your resignation letter.

 - **In person** (recommended)[^8]{{ RECOMMENDED }}
     Give your resignation letter to your employer in person.
-Bring a witness that can confirm that it happened.[^5] This is the best option, because you can guarantee that your employer received your resignation.
-It's also more polite.
+Bring a witness that saw the letter and can confirm that it was delivered.[^5] If you have a witness, you can guarantee that your employer received your resignation.
+If the witness has a copy, they can confirm what was in your resignation letter.
 - **By post**
-    Send your resignation letter by [registered mail](/glossary/Einschreibebrief).
-Your notice period begins when your employer receives your resignation, not when you send it.[^12] This can delay your resignation.
+    If you live far away, send your resignation letter by [registered mail](/glossary/Einschreibebrief) with proof of delivery (*Einwurf-Einschreiben*).
+Never use registered mail with receipt (*Einschreiben mit Rückschein*) because your employer can refuse the letter.[^3] This can delay your resignation.

 Your employer does not need to confirm or accept your resignation.